WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.0 =
+* This is a major update which adds full support for WordPress multisite.

 = 1.1.2 =
 * This update is a maintenance release with some fixes for bugs in the periodic and post points hooks and the uninstall routine.